AlexisMasseron/copyrightly.io/README.md

 npm run soltest
 ```

-The application contract, and all those imported by them, are compiled before running the tests.
+The application contracts, and all those imported by them, are compiled before running the tests.
-Some warnings might appear but all them are related to the imported contracts,
+Some warnings might appear, but all of them are related to the imported contracts:
-Proxy and AdminUpgradeabilityProxy from ZeppelinOs.
+*Proxy* and *AdminUpgradeabilityProxy* from ZeppelinOs.

-The expected output contains the following results, described for each contract:
+The following sections describe the test for each smart contract, link to the test files and list
+their expected outputs.

 ### Registry Contract

 This contract is responsible for registering *Manifestations*, the expressions of authors ideas into
 pieces of content that can be then used to prove authorship.
-A manifestation is based on a content
+A manifestation is based on a content hash,
-hash, some metadata (currently just the title) and the address of the account corresponding to its
+some metadata (currently just the title) and the address of the account corresponding to its
 author (or a list of addresses in the case of joint authorship).

-The are 4 Solidity Tests that test the fundamental behaviour of the contract, i.e. that the contract
+There are 4 Solidity Tests that test the fundamental behavior of the contract: that the contract
-can register single and joint authorship (multiple authors for the same manifestation).
-It is also
+can register single and joint authorship (multiple authors for the same manifestation), that registering
-tested that using the joint authorship providing just one author is equivalent to stating single
+joint authorship providing just one author is equivalent to stating single authorship, and, finally,
-authorship.
-Finally, it is tested that the contract fails if and already registered content hash is
+that the contract fails if and already registered content hash is used.
-used.

 [TestRegistry.sol](test/TestRegistry.sol)
 ```